ccdougcc/class-material/LectureNotes/Oct_11/README.md

    1. .htaccess

 ## Lab for today
-   1. Reexamine your last lab
+   1. Reexamine your containerized-website lab
    1. Modify your configuration to include the UserDir and DirectoryIndex
    1. Modify your resume-site container (via the dockerfile) to
       1. Add yourself as a user -- driven via the $USER environment value